-The idea is interesting and noteworthy -it not obvious- but you don’t really need a whole book for it.
+Some of the ideas are good and noteworthy, but you don’t really need a whole book for it.

-Samith has plenty of example that he exploited himself of making lots of money while being “boring”.
+Samith has plenty of examples that he exploited himself to make lots of money while thriving with unremarkable products.

 Should we believe Godin that he had his inspiration watching fields of mammals instead of following his sweet tooth in some shop?

 I don’t know.